pepstock-org/Charba/readme.md

  * remove `setAxis` methods from `Scale` and `Axis` classes because it must be set when an axis is built.
  * remove the feature to create custom controller without extending an existing one.
 You can only extend existing chart type.
  * rename `extend` method of `Controllers` class to `register`.
+ * remove `setEnabled` method for `DefaultPlugin` enum from `Plugin` options class in order to avoid an inconsistent default options of plugin.
+Use `setDisplay` method for legend and title into legend and title options, and `setEnabled` method for tooltips into tooltips options.

 ### Features